Audit GuideBy Jimmy Faccioli

 AI-assisted search systems rely on content they can parse and summarize.
 That means your pages need clear headings, direct answers, reliable evidence, useful schema, and a site structure that shows topical authority.

-An automated AI SEO audit should not just say “add more content.”
+An AI SEO audit should not just say “add more content.”
 It should identify where the page is technically blocked, where the answer is unclear, and where the site lacks supporting context.

 AI SEO audit checklist